dockerimages/docker-tools/README.md

         docker-create-dnsmasq-conf
         docker-create-systemd
         docker-ddns
-        docker-enter                            [ docker-enter command that downloads/installs nsenter if not there ] docker-flatten                          [ run container from img and reimports him ] docker-fs
+        docker-enter                            [ New Improved docker-enter command using docker exec allows partials ] docker-center                           [ alternate docker-enter command written in c allows -u user -d /path] docker-nsenter                          [ docker-enter command that downloads/installs nsenter if not there ] docker-flatten                          [ run container from img and reimports him ] docker-fs
         docker-image-run